veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-A father lifts his child as shown in [Figure](#fig11).
+A father lifts his child as shown in [Figure 11](#fig11).
 What force should the upper leg muscle exert to lift the child at a constant speed?

 ![A leg of a person is shown.
 On the foot, a child is sitting.
 The weight of the child is ten kilograms acting downward.
 The center of gravity of the leg is shown at the middle part of the lower leg.
 The knee is acting as the pivot.
 The mass of the leg is marked as four kilograms.
 The distance of the head of the child is thirty eight centimeters from the pivot and the perpendicular distance between the center of gravity of the leg and pivot is twenty centimeters.](../resources/Figure_10_06_11a.jpg "A child being lifted by a father&#x2019;s lower leg.")
 {: #fig11}